 - Any interested party may comment on the PWG Recommendation Report.
-To receive consideration, comments on the PWG Recommendation Report must be delivered electronically to ERCOT in the designated format provided on the MIS.
+To receive consideration, comments on the PWG Recommendation Report must be delivered electronically to COPS and ERCOT in the designated format provided on the MIS.
 Comments received regarding the PWG Recommendation Report after three (3) Business Days prior to the next regularly scheduled PWG meeting may be considered at the discretion of the PWG chair. - 2.
 Within three (3) Business Days of receipt of comments related to the PWG Recommendation Report, ERCOT shall post such comments to the MIS.
-The comments shall include identification of the commenting Entity. - Comments submitted in accordance with the instructions on the MIS, regardless of date of submission, shall be posted to the MIS and distributed electronically to the PWG within three (3) Business Days of submittal.
+The comments shall include identification of the commenting Entity. - 3.
+Comments submitted in accordance with the instructions on the MIS, regardless of date of submission, shall be posted to the MIS and distributed electronically to the COPS and PWG within three (3) Business Days of submittal. - 4.
+COPS shall review the PWG Recommendation Report and any posted comments to the Recommendation Report at its next regularly scheduled meeting.
+Comments must be posted seven (7) days prior to the next regularly scheduled COPS meeting.
+Comments posted after the due date may be considered at the discretion of the COPS chair.